twitchyliquid64/subnet/README.md

  * Client remaps its default gateway to `192.168.69.1`, forcing all non-LAN traffic through the VPN server.

 *WARNING:* The above commands setup a self-signed certificate and do not perform client verification.
 This allows anyone access.
 I highly recommend creating your own
 CA which signs all your certificates, and adding it to both the server & client command lines like `-ca ca.pem`.
-This will validate both sides are permitted.
+This will validate both sides are authorized to communicate.

 #### Make a remote LAN accessible on your machine.